Supersymmetric black holes with a single axial symmetry in five dimensions: General black hole and soliton solutions

+Now, recall that we chose a gauge where $\tilde\chi_0$ is an odd integer, so we must check that this is compatible with the smoothness constraints at all centres.
+Indeed, we have $\tilde\chi_0= \sum_{i=1}^N \chi_i \equiv \sum_{i=1}^N h_i=1 \mod 2$, where in the second equality we used that $\chi_i$ and $h_i$ are of the same parity and in the final equality (\ref{eq_thm_AF_h}).
+Therefore, $\tilde\chi_0$ is automatically odd which means that the smoothness constraints for $\chi$ at all centres can be satisfied simultaneously.

-Finally, (\ref{eq_thm_N}) is required by Lemma \ref{lemma1} and is equivalent to smoothness of the solution in the DOC away from the fixed points. \end{proof} \filbreak \textbf{Remarks.} \begin{enumerate} \item It is not known if the conditions (\ref{eq_thm_AF})-(\ref{eq_thm_N}) in the above theorem are also sufficient for the solution to have a globally hyperbolic DOC, although it is clear that other assumptions in (\ref{assumption1}) and (\ref{assumption2}) are indeed satisfied.
+Finally, (\ref{eq_thm_N}) is required by Lemma \ref{lemma1} and is equivalent to smoothness of the solution in the DOC away from the fixed points. \end{proof}

+\textbf{Remarks.} \begin{enumerate} \item It is not known if the conditions (\ref{eq_thm_AF_h})-(\ref{eq_thm_N}) in the above theorem are also sufficient for the solution to have a globally hyperbolic DOC, although it is clear that other assumptions in (\ref{assumption1}) and (\ref{assumption2}) are indeed satisfied.
 In particular, it is not known if they are even sufficient for stable causality $g^{tt}<0$ (which is a consequence of global hyperbolicity).
 In \cite{avila_one_2018} the authors argue that for solitons (\ref{eq_thm_N}) implies stable causality and support this with numerical evidence.
-In Appendix \ref{appendix_Numerics} we present a numerical analysis of three-centred solutions and find that those configurations which satisfy (\ref{eq_thm_AF})-(\ref{eq_thm_N}) together with positive mass $M>0$ (given by (\ref{eq_conserved})) are indeed stably causal.
+In Appendix \ref{appendix_Numerics} we present a numerical analysis of three-centred solutions and find that those configurations which satisfy (\ref{eq_thm_AF_h})-(\ref{eq_thm_N}) together with positive mass $M>0$ (given by (\ref{eq_conserved})) are indeed stably causal.
 This adds to previous evidence for biaxially symmetric solutions that stable causality is a consequence of these conditions~\cite{kunduri_black_2014, kunduri_supersymmetric_2014, breunholder_supersymmetric_2019, breunholder_moduli_2019}.

 \item The explicit form of the 1-forms (\ref{chixi_sol}) possess $N$ Dirac string singularities parallel to the $z$-axis and is a gauge choice.
 While these cannot be removed simultaneously, by a local coordinate transformation each string can be rotated into any direction.
 The spacetime can be covered by a family of charts in which the strings are arranged to be between every other consecutive centre (for some arbitrary ordering of the centres), similarly to the multi-centred gravitational instantons~\cite{gibbons_gravitational_1978}.